 The telecommunications industry is changing with the times.
 As part of the growth, technology provisioning methods have changed.
 This has led to the death of dial tone as we know it.
 Realizing the need for a solution, one company has stepped forward to help.
 That company is DataRemote of Miami, FL.
 To maintain existing service capability, many users of traditional dial tone services have been forced into choosing a possibly expensive equipment change.
-DataRemote developed a solution called POTS in a BOX®.
-The device solved the problem by creating access to the Public Switched Telephone Network (PSTN) without the need for traditional central office-based wiring.
+DataRemote developed a solution called POTS IN A BOX®.
+The device solves the problem by creating access to the Public Switched Telephone Network (PSTN) without the need for traditional central office-based wiring.
 The result has saved legacy equipment users from stranded investments.
-To better understand the complexity of the problem and the ingenious solution, it is helpful to step back into history.
+To better understand the complexity of the problem and the ingenious solution, it is helpful to take a look at the history.

 AT&T and Verizon (two large LEC operators) petitioned the Federal Communications Commission (FCC) and many State Regulatory Agencies including State Legislatures for permission to disconnect wired PSTN connections and replace them with wireless or VoIP connections.
 These actions have led to an accelerating rate of decline in wired PSTN access.
 The current loss rate is approximately 10% per year.
 AT&T has stated that POTS lines will no longer be offered after January 2020.
 Cellular, Cable and WAN connected device use has accelerated.
 The economics of maintaining the last mile have become overwhelming.
 As a result, most LEC organizations are exiting the provisioning of traditional copper analog wired dial tone service.